 The couple married in 2005, in a Kabbalah ceremony which was attended by celebrity friends including Demi’s ex-husband.

 He once addressed their much talked-about age gap, saying: “I really believe in the Freudian idea that every man wants a woman who's like his mother”.

 Sadly, in 2011, the marriage was rocked by speculation of infidelity, and the duo announced their divorce.

-Ashton began dating Mila Kunis a longstanding friend, whom he met on the set of That '70s Show
+Ashton began dating Mila Kunis a longstanding friend, whom he met on the set of That '70s Show, as a teenager.

 In February 2014, he proposed and seven months later she gave birth to their first child, a little girl called Wyatt.